-Overall, the results show that there is an expected uptick in all four sectors, as a majority of respondents voted each of them "likely" to see increased use of arbitration in the future. and our finding strongly confirms that trend: a large majority of 85% of the respondent group believe that the use of international arbitration is likely to increase even more in the future.
+Overall, the results show that there is an expected uptick in all four sectors, as a majority of respondents voted each of them "likely" to see increased use of arbitration in the future.

+It is widely known that arbitration is very prominent in the Energy sector and our finding strongly confirms that trend: a large majority of 85% of the respondent group believe that the use of international arbitration is likely to increase even more in the future.
 Respondents took a similar view in relation to other sectors-82% of respondents expect the resolution of cross-border Construction/ Infrastructure disputes by arbitration to increase, and 81% believe that disputes in the Technology sector are likely to follow the same path.